What is Dupuytren’s Contracture?

 Most of the time, your doctor will be able to diagnose you based on examining your hands.
 The signs of Dupuytren’s Contracture are very obvious.

-If you have any specific questions, contact us at our hand and wrist surgery offices in West Bloomfield, Howell, St. Clair Shores, or Macomb or click here to request an appointment with Dr. Arora.
+If you have any specific questions, contact us at our hand and wrist surgery offices in West Bloomfield, Howell, Warren, or Macomb or click here to request an appointment with Dr. Arora.

 Get on the List